T. J. Roberts (politician): Notable 2025 bills

 HB 213 would prohibit sanctuary cities in Kentucky, requiring local governments to comply with the Immigration and Customs Enforcement (ICE) policies.
 The bill would also give Kentuckians and their families a cause of action to sue local governments if the Kentuckian is hurt or killed by an undocumented immigrant who resided in a sanctuary city.

 HB 254 would ban taxpayer-funded lobbying, and establish civil and criminal penalties for those who engage in taxpayer-funded lobbying or campaigning.

 HB 281 proposes a sales and use tax exemption for firearm-related items, including firearms, ammunition, holsters, accessories, training courses, and safety devices.

 HB 316 would list the abortion pill as a Schedule IV drug in Kentucky, while establishing felony penalties against individuals and companies that import the abortion pill into Kentucky.

 HB 318 expands Kentucky's Open Meetings Act by providing that any formal action of a public agency is voidable by a court if there was not substantial compliance with statutes regarding video teleconferencing of meetings, recording of minutes, and conditions for attendance.

 HB 353 would amend Kentucky's eminent domain laws, which would make it more difficult for the government to take private property for development purposes.

 HB 376 would establish a bitcoin strategic reserve, allowing Kentucky to invest up to 10 percent of the Commonwealth's rainy day fund into cryptocurrencies with a market cap of $750 billion (so far, only Bitcoin has met this market cap) and gold.
 This bill further bans the use of Central Bank Digital Currencies in Kentucky.

 HB 756 would amend the Kentucky Constitution to require new taxes/fees and tax/fee increases, at all levels of government, to go to the ballot.
 The ballot measure would include: 1.
-What is getting taxed; 2.
+What is being taxed; 2.
 The rate at which it will be taxed; 3.
 The cost to the average taxpayer; and 4.
 Where the tax money will go.

+2026 impeachment manager

+In the 2026 Kentucky General Assembly, Roberts was appointed one of five managers in the impeachment trial of judge Julie Goodman.